• Skip to primary navigation

 Instructions

-• Preheat oven to 400 degrees Fahrenheit and place cubed butternut squash on a foiled lined baking sheet.
+• Preheat the oven to 400 degrees Fahrenheit and place cubed butternut squash on a foiled lined baking sheet.

-• Puree Butternut Squash: Once done, save some of the roasted squash for garnish and puree the rest in a blender until smooth and set aside.
+• Puree Butternut Squash.
+Once done, save some of the roasted squash for garnish and puree the rest in a blender until smooth and set aside.

 Notes